Concentration of Equilibria and Relative Instability in Disordered Non-Relaxational Dynamics: Introduction

 \subsection{Structure}

 We begin the paper with Section \ref{section:outline-exponential}, which outlines the general argument and reduces the proofs of our main results to a series of more technical results proven in the later sections.
-The remainder of the paper is then roughly structured in two parts, the first composed of Section \ref{section:KR-2 point-intro}-\ref{section:lemmas about functions} and the second of Sections \ref{section:elliptic-ensemble-background}-\ref{section:integral moments of characteristic}.

-The first part focuses on results specific to the computation of $\E[\Crit_{N}(u)^2]$.
 In Section \ref{section:KR-2 point-intro} we will provide our application of the Kac-Rice formula to the second moment, and give results which describe the structure of the conditional Jacobian at two points.
 In Section \ref{section:KR-2 point-old}, we compute the leading order asymptotics for this formula, which is given by Theorem \ref{theorem:KR-2point}.
-These sections are primarily the standard structure of the Kac-Rice formalism, as in \cite{complexity-fyodorov-non-gradient,complexity-xavier,pspin-one,pspin-second,bipartite}.
-In particular, we tried to structure these sections similarly to Sections 4 and 5 \cite{pspin-second}, so as to assist readers familiar with this work.
+These sections primarily follow the standard structure of the Kac-Rice formalism, as in \cite{complexity-fyodorov-non-gradient,complexity-xavier,pspin-one,pspin-second,bipartite}.
+In particular, we tried to structure these sections similarly to Sections 4 and 5 of \cite{pspin-second}, so as to assist readers familiar with this work.

 We then refine our results to the constant order in Section \ref{section:theorem-O1-section}, where we prove the tighter asymptotics for the correlated determinants mentioned above.
 Then in Section \ref{section:lemmas about functions} we prove some analytic results about the limiting complexity functions.

-The second part is composed of our results in random matrix theory and is essentially self-contained.
 Section \ref{section:elliptic-ensemble-background} contains the results we need to treat the characteristic polynomial on the exponential scale, as well as outside of the bulk.
-In Section \ref{section:integral moments of characteristic}, we prove our main results for moments of the characteristic polynomial in the bulk.
+The methods are quite general, and we expect them to apply to many non-symmetric matrix ensembles which are suitably well behaved (as in the sense of \cite{exponential} in the symmetric case), and are sufficient to obtain an exponential order results like Theorem \ref{theorem:main-theorem exponential order concentration}.
+The treatment of the characteristic polynomial in the bulk is more complicated, and is obtained in the companion paper \cite{PaxComp}, and is required to obtain the more delicate Theorem \ref{theorem:main-theorem constant order concentration bulk}.

 Finally, we provide two Appendices.
 Appendix \ref{appendix:covariance-computation} contains the majority of the raw technical computations involving the covariance structure, as well as the verification of a few miscellaneous results involving them.
 In Appendix \ref{appendix:Kac-Rice-Proof} we give the exact form of the Kac-Rice formula we use, which is a modification of the results in Chapter 6 of \cite{azais}.